deepa-m-dev/ArtConnect/README.md

 - **Gallery:** Click Gallery in the navigation bar to browse all artworks.
 Use tag filter buttons to refine results.

-- **Artist Dashboard:** click Artist in the navbar to access your dashboard and Upload New Artwork using the button.
+- **Artist Dashboard:** Click Artist in the navbar to access your dashboard and Upload New Artwork using the button.

-- **Buyer Dashboard:** click Buyer in the navbar to view artworks and Add to Cart / View Details via the buttons.
+- **Buyer Dashboard:** Click Buyer in the navbar to view artworks and Add to Cart / View Details via the buttons.

 - **Artwork Details:** Click the View Details button on any artwork to see full details and Buy the artwork.

-Screenshots
-Home Page

-Gallery

-Artist Dashboard

-Buyer Dashboard

-Upload Artwork
+ - **Upload Artwork:** Click Upload Artwork button

 👩‍🎨 Author